SitecorePowerShell/Console/docs/remoting-troubleshooting.md

 - With `outputFormat=json` (default for raw HTTP callers): the body is `{ "output": [...], "errors": [...] }`.
 Add `&errorFormat=structured` to
+  receive each error as an object.
+The shape depends on `Spe.Remoting.DetailedErrors`:
+  - `false` (default): each error is `{ correlationId, errorCategory, fullyQualifiedErrorId, message }` where `message` is a fixed template that quotes the correlationId.
+The full PowerShell error record stays in the audit log, keyed by the same `rid` that appears as `correlationId`.
-  receive each error as an object with `message`, `errorCategory`, `categoryReason`, `fullyQualifiedErrorId`, `exceptionType`, and `scriptStackTrace` instead of the bare string form.
+  - `true`: each error includes `message`, `errorCategory`, `categoryReason`, `fullyQualifiedErrorId`, `exceptionType`, `scriptStackTrace`, and `invocationInfo` - useful for dev environments, not recommended in production.
 See `remoting-raw-http.md` for the full envelope reference.
 - With `outputFormat=clixml` (the SPE module path): error records are appended to the CliXml document; the module surfaces them as PowerShell error objects.